israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 # Salifort Employee Retention Project.

 ## Project Overview
+The intended audience for this project is the Salifort Human Resources & Leadership Team.
 In the scenario, Human Resources has requested that a data analyst review the results from an employee satisfaction survey to develop a model that predicts employees will leave the company.
+They have also requested an executive summary.

 For this task, I used XGBoost binary classification as an excellent choice in turnover prediction for improved employee retention and reduced cost of re-training new hires.
-The audience for this project is the Salifort Human Resources & Leadership Team.

 Follow this link for my [Executive Summary](https://github.com/israelh88/Capstone-Google_Advanced_Data_Analytics/blob/e54706bb2a0d4bb5366cadcbd4b7f4a514523b81/Salifort%20Capstone%20Project%20-%20Executive%20Summary%20ih.pdf) for this project.